Little-Bunny-FuFu/tbag-fufu/Readme.txt

 This is a modification of his 070123 release for WoW 2.0.3.
 The modificatoins were done by Shefki.
 See the Changelog file for details of the changes I made.
 The ToDo.txt file consists of ToDo items that were found in the original TBag release.
-Some of them are not terribly relevent to my my intentions, some I'm unclear on what he meant and others seem to have already been fixed.
+Some of them are not terribly relevent to my intentions, some I'm unclear on what he meant and others seem to have already been fixed.
 See my Todo List below.

 Getting Started